Training dogs to be left alone

 How long can you leave a dog alone?

 A common question that dog owners ask is how long can a dog be left alone?
 Puppies cannot cope with being left alone at all until they are much older.
-They need someone to be with them all the time until until they are about nine months old.
+They need someone to be with them all the time when they are young.
 As dogs are social animals they don’t like to be on their own for long and can easily become anxious.
 This is called separation anxiety.

 With adult dogs, it is not recommended to leave them alone for more than four hours.
 However, it takes time and patience to train a dog to build up to the point where a dog can be left for this amount of time.
 If you work, you may want to consider using a dog walker, a dog sitter or taking your dog to doggy day care.
 This means that your dog will have company during the day and you’ll have peace of mind that your dog isn’t feeling anxious or bored at home.